E3V3A/MMM-FlightsAbove/README.md

 Look at the picture above, to see what to expect.
 To use the tool the first time, do the following:

 1. Have your `Google Maps API Key` handy.
 You can get one [HERE](https://developers.google.com/maps/documentation/javascript/get-api-key).
-2. Edit the file: `./tools/MagicRadarBB.html` and replacing the text "YOUR_GOOGLE_MAPS_API_KEY" with yuor key.
+2. Edit the file: `./tools/MagicRadarBB.html` and replacing the text "YOUR_GOOGLE_MAPS_API_KEY" with your key.
 3. Simply point your browser to one of the following URLs:
-   * from a local browser, open the file: `./tools/MagicRadarBB.html`
+   * from a local browser, open the file: `./tools/MagicRadarBB.html` in the module directory.
-   * from a local or remote browser, go to: http://localhost:8080/modules/MMM-FlightsAbove/tools/MagicRadarBB.html
+   * from a local or remote browser, go to: http://192.168.xx.yy:8080/modules/MMM-FlightsAbove/tools/MagicRadarBB.html
-4. Enter the Latitude and Longitude in decimal degrees, for your location.
+4. Enter the *Latitude* and *Longitude* in decimal degrees, for your location.
-5. Enter the radius, out to which you want to see flights.
+5. Enter the *radius* in kilometer, out to which you want to see flights.
-6. [optional] You can also drag the central marker to any point on the map.
+6. [*optional*] You can also drag the central marker to any point on the map.
 (Use `+`/`-` to zoom in/out.)
 7. Hit `Calculate` and copy the resulting coordinate text from the `FR24 BB` textbox into your MM config file.
 8. If you get a blank map, your API key is probaly expired, invalid or over-used.